bartvanbenthem/az-kv-get-secret/README.md

 # az-kv-get-secret
-CLI utillity for implementing pipeline tasks for retreiving secrets from an Azure KeyVault.
+CLI utillity for retreiving secrets from an Azure KeyVault implementing pipeline tasks.